-- A. Protect and restore streams and riparian areas for their ecologic functions and as an open space amenity for the community. - B. Protect floodplains and wetlands, and restore them for improved hydrology, flood protection, aguifer recharge, and habitat functions. - C. Protect upland habitats, and enhance connections between upland and riparian habitat. - D. Maintain and enhance water quality and control erosion and sedimentation through the revegetation of disturbed sites and by placing limits on construction, impervious surfaces, and pollutant discharges. - E. Conserve scenic, recreational, and educational values of significant natural resources.
+- A. Protect and restore streams and riparian areas for their ecologic functions and as an open space amenity for the community. - B. Protect floodplains and wetlands, and restore them for improved hydrology, flood protection, aquifer recharge, and habitat functions. - C. Protect upland habitats, and enhance connections between upland and riparian habitat. - D. Maintain and enhance water quality and control erosion and sedimentation through the revegetation of disturbed sites and by placing limits on construction, impervious surfaces, and pollutant discharges. - E. Conserve scenic, recreational, and educational values of significant natural resources.

 The NROD ecological functions listed above are planned for integration with existing neighborhoods, new residential and commercial developments.
 The long-term goal of the NROD is to restore and enhance stream corridors, wetlands, and forests to more natural vegetated conditions, recognizing that existing homes and other existing uses will continue in the district.
 This chapter does not regulate the development within the identified water resource.
 Separate permits from the Division of State Lands and the Army Corp of Engineers may be required for work within a stream or wetland.

-This Type II Natural Resource Overlay District (NROD) Site Plan Review Application is for the paved fire truck access road being proposed within the lower campus of the existing Forest Edge Apartments in the exact same location as approved in the original land use decision.
+Finding: Complies as Conditioned.
+This Type II Natural Resource Overlay District (NROD) Site Plan Review Application is for the paved fire truck access road being proposed within the lower campus of the existing Forest Edge Apartments in the exact same location as approved in the original land-use decision and disturbances associated with the construction of the new stormwater facility and dewatering wells.
 The length of the fire truck access road is approximately 250 feet.
 It should be noted that a road previously existed within the approximate footprint location of this proposed paved fire truck access road several years ago until it was removed between 2006 through 2008 (based on OCWebMaps aerial photos).
-Since it was removed, the construction of this paved fire truck access road is considered new areas of ground disturbance within the NROD that is not considered an exemption that is listed in a Type I NROD application.
+Since it was removed, the construction of the new paved fire truck access road is considered new areas of ground disturbance within the NROD and is not considered an exemption that is listed in a Type I NROD application.
 A Type I NROD application has been previously submitted in October 2019 for the exemptions within the NROD (dewatering wells, parking lot asphalt pavement repair, and stormwater utility system repair/replace).
-The paved fire truck access road shall be used a truck turn-around and access road, and is not intended for public use for the tenants of these apartment dwellings.
+The paved fire truck access road shall be used as a truck turn-around and access road, and is not intended for public use for the tenants of these apartment dwellings.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.